-The Event Manager Web UI acts as an HTTP/HTTPS server on the RFP (not OMM).
+The Event Manager acts as an HTTP/HTTPS server on the RFP (not OMM).
 By default, the HTTP server is bound to port 8082 and HTTPS to port 8444.
-An HTTP request on port 8082 will be redirected to HTTPS on port 8444.
+Any request to HTTP on port 8082 will be redirected to HTTPS on port 8444.

-The Event Manager Web interface is used for administration of the Event Manager application itself.
+The Event Manager Web interface is used for administration of the Event Manager application itself, and for the locating application (if installed on a Linux server).